 During Your Continuous Infusion

-At bedtime, keep your Dosi-Fuser next to your side.
-You can keep it uncovered or in its fanny pack.
-Don’t hang your Dosi-Fuser on your bedpost or put it on the floor.
+- At bedtime, keep your Dosi-Fuser next to your side and above your blankets.
+Don’t hang it on your bedpost or put it on the floor.

 You can do most of your usual daily activities during your continuous infusion.
 You can do light exercise, such as walking.
 You can also engage in sexual activity.